Jony-Jas/furniture-website-prototype/README.md

 # Furniture website protoype

-* Protoype for Maynooth Furniture website 🌐
+* Prototype for Maynooth Furniture website 🌐
 * Build using Adobe XD 🔧
 * Download the .xd file and use it for your site 📥
 * To access the .xd file open "file.txt" or <a href=" ">click here</a> 🔗